Course Catalog

 1 credit

-English 12 studies a variety of primarily British works while encouraging students to think deeply and critically.
-Basic and finer points of both persuasive and expository literary analysis are developed and demonstrated in full-length essays, in-class essays, and a literary research paper.
+Students in English 12 study a variety of literary works and are encouraged to think deeply and critically.
+Major texts include but are not limited to Mary Shelley’s Frankenstein, Yann Martel’s Life of Pi, C.S.
+Lewis’s Till We Have Faces, and Shakespeare’s Hamlet.
+Basic and finer points of literary analysis are developed and demonstrated in formal papers, in-class essays, and a literary research paper.
+Ultimately, students will emerge with the ability to write thoroughly supported interpretations and analyses.

 1 credit

-Advanced Placement Literature and Composition is a college preparatory course devoted to cultivating and enhancing the critical reading and articulate writing of every student.
-With a special focus upon the aesthetic and philosophical aspects of British literature, this course asks students to write extensively within a variety of different contexts.
-These writings include Major Works Data Sheets, short in-class writings, formal papers, and timed in-class essay exams based on previous AP exam prompts.
+AP Literature and Composition is a college preparatory course devoted to cultivating and enhancing the critical reading and articulate writing of every student.
+With a special focus on the aesthetic and philosophical aspects of British literature, this course requires students to write extensively across a variety of contexts.
+These writings include Major Works Data Sheets, short in-class writings, a literary research paper, and timed in-class essay exams based on previous AP exam prompts.
 Ultimately, students will emerge with the ability to write thoroughly supported interpretations and analyses.
+Major texts include but are not limited to Beowulf, John Gardner’s Grendel, Jane Austen’s Pride and Prejudice, Joseph Conrad’s Heart of Darkness, and Shakespeare’s Hamlet.

 Beginning Journalism